radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-properties.md

 ## Schema Checking

-Check the Enable Schema Checking option if you want Schema Checking enabled.
+Toggle on the **Enable Schema Checking** option if you want Schema Checking enabled.

 Enabling schema checking means whenever entries or attributes are added or modified for this naming context, RadiantOne Directory checks them to ensure that: